Table of Contents

 Primary method: HTML

-Google’s approximate price ranges are one that can easily be confused as price ranges that are enabled through Structured Data.
-But on inspection of the page shown below, you’ll find no relevant markup.
+Google’s automatic price ranges are one that can easily be confused as price ranges that are enabled through Structured Data.
+But on inspection of the page shown below, you’ll find no relevant markup related to pricing.

 This rich result type is again one that site owners have little control over.
 Specifically developed for non-product pages (that use Structured Data for price ranges), this rich result isn’t currently detailed in Google’s documentation and will only appear if Google deems the treatment to be relevant.